 The notes have been provisionally rated triple-A from both Moody's and Standard & Poor's and have average lives of around 4.5 years and a final maturity of five years.
 The triple-A rating was achieved because the deal was wrapped by MBIA Insurance Corp, the triple-A rated monoline insurer.

-"Even after the attack on the US, we still managed to get the deal done," he continues.
+Also, after the attack on the US, we still managed to get the deal done," he continued.
 "I think that says a lot, particularly at a time when market sentiment is low for anything coming out of the emerging markets."

 Samsung's deal should be followed shortly by another Korean cross-border credit card deal.
-LG Capital could come to market early next month with its $300 million offering being jointly led by Credit Suisse First Boston and UBS Warburg.
+LG Capital could come to market early next month with its $300 million offering that is being jointly lead managed by Credit Suisse First Boston and UBS Warburg.